pgasper/tailnet-arr-stack/README.md

 2. Click **+** under **Download Clients**, then select **qBittorrent** from the **Add Download Client** window.
 3. Fill in the fields as follows:
    - **Name**: `qBittorrent` (or another name of your choice)
-   - **Host**: `qbittorrent`
+   - **Host**: `GlueTun-VPN`
    - **Username**: `admin`
    - **Password**: `adminadmin` (change it if you've modified it in qBittorrent)
    - **Category**: `radarr` (this should match the category set in qBittorrent)
 4. Click **Test**.
 If you see a checkmark, it means the connection is working; if not, there is an error.
 5. Click **Save**.

-_Note: if entering `qbittorrent` as the Host does not work, try entering the IP address instead (ex: `192.168.x.x`)_
+_Note: qBittorrent is "behind" GlueTun's "GlueTun-VPN" network so to access it you need to use that for host.

 > [!WARNING]
-> On new installations, Radarr may complain that the `/downloads/radarr` directory does not exist inside the container (this is generally flagged as an error by Radarr in  **System** > **Status**).
+> On new installations, Radarr may complain that the `/downloads/radarr` directory does not exist inside ${COMMON_PATH}/qbittorrent/downloads (this is generally flagged as an error by Radarr in  **System** > **Status**).
 To fix this, simply move into the directory `/COMMON_PATH/qbittorrent/downloads` and manually create the `radarr` directory.
+Since sonarr will likely complain the same also create a sonarr directory.
 Then, simply delete qBittorrent from Radarr and re-add it -  you should see the error disappear.

 **[`^        back to top        ^`](#table-of-contents)**